Temporary News Editor

 Sky & Telescope, the world’s leading magazine for amateur astronomers, is accepting applications for a temporary editorial position to replace a staff editor on maternity leave.
 The Temporary News Editor will write and edit 1-2 astronomy news stories daily for the Sky & Telescope website, as well as compile monthly news roundups in the magazine’s News Notes column.
 Reporting to the Editor in Chief, the Temporary News Editor will work closely with the other editors as well as members of the design team on a daily basis.

 The position will last approximately 14 weeks, with a start date of September 17, 2018.
-The editor must work out of our Cambridge, Mass., office and be eligible to work in the U.S.
+The editor may work remotely but must be eligible to work in the U.S.

 Duties & Responsibilities

 - Commission news stories for the website from our freelancer pool, establishing terms (deadline and payments) and handling paperwork via accounting system

 - Write news pieces for the website as needed, including 500- to 800-word stories and weekly collections of 100-word wrap-ups